Wei Yu

 DSO member since 2015

-Wei Yu was appointed Principal Cello of the Detroit Symphony Orchestra by Music Director Leonard Slatkin in 2014.
-He made his subscription debut performing Dvorak's Cello Concerto and has appeared as soloist with the DSO every season ever since.
+Wei Yu was appointed Principal Cello of the Detroit Symphony Orchestra by Music Director Laureate Leonard Slatkin in 2014.
+He made his solo debut performing Dvořák's Cello Concerto and has appeared as soloist with the DSO every season since.
 Before joining the DSO, Yu was a member of the New York Philharmonic for seven seasons.

-Yu was a prizewinner at the Hudson Valley Philharmonic String, Holland American Music Society Cello, Music Teacher National Association (MTNA National Collegiate Strings), Canada’s National Music Festival, Calgary’s Kiwanis Festival, and China’s National Cello competitions.
+Yu was a prizewinner at the Hudson Valley Philharmonic String Competition, the Holland American Music Society Cello Competition, the Music Teachers National Association Competition (MTNA National Collegiate Strings), Canada’s National Music Festival, Calgary’s Kiwanis Festival, and China’s National Cello competitions.

 An avid chamber musician, Yu has been invited to the Marlboro, Ravinia, Great Lakes Chamber Music, and Mainly Mozart music festivals.
-Wei has recently collaborated with musicians such as cellist Carter Brey and David Soyer; pianists Richard Goode and Menahem Pressler; violinists Augustin Hadelich, Midori, and Pinchas Zukerman; and members of the Guarneri, Emerson, and Juilliard Quartets.
-As a member of the New York Philharmonic Ensembles, he made regular appearances at Merkin Concert Hall.
+Wei has collaborated with musicians including cellist Carter Brey and David Soyer; pianists Richard Goode and Menahem Pressler; violinists Augustin Hadelich, Midori, and Pinchas Zukerman; and members of the Guarneri, Emerson, and Juilliard Quartets.
+As a member of the New York Philharmonic ensembles, he made regular appearances at Merkin Concert Hall.

-A successful instructor, Yu serves on faculty of Northwestern University Bienen School Of Music.
+A successful instructor, Yu serves as a faculty member at the Northwestern University Bienen School Of Music.
 He has given cello masterclasses at universities and festivals in the United States, Canada, Poland, and China.
-During the summer, Yu teaches at the Morningside Music Bridge International Music Festival in Calgary, Canada; Carnegie Hall's National Youth Orchestra of the US, and the Center Stage Strings Summer Institute at the University of Michigan.
+During the summer, Yu teaches at the Morningside Music Bridge International Music Festival in Calgary, Canada; Carnegie Hall's National Youth Orchestra, and the Center Stage Strings Summer Institute at the University of Michigan.

-Born in Shanghai, China, Yu began studying the cello at age 4 and made his concerto debut at age 11, performing Elgar’s Cello Concerto with the Shanghai Symphony Orchestra.
-He received his B.M. from North Park University in Chicago and M.M. from the Juilliard School.
+Born in Shanghai, China, Yu began studying the cello at age four and made his concerto debut at age 11, performing Elgar’s Cello Concerto with the Shanghai Symphony Orchestra.
+He received a Bachelor of Music from North Park University in Chicago and a Master of Music from The Juilliard School.
 His principal teachers include Mei-Juan Liu, John Kadz, Hans Jørgen Jensen, and David Soyer.